robmuh/robmuh.github.com/_posts/2014-12-07-code-dot-org.markdown

 Even though there is a 'Reset' button at the bottom reloading the entire page is often a much better solution.
 This is consistent with professional programming techniques as well.
-At a certain point the code, whether it be Blockly or Python, because so convoluted and hard to follow that it is faster to simply start over.
+At a certain point the code, whether it be Blockly or Python, becomes so convoluted and hard to follow that it is faster to simply start over.
 Frequently this is exactly the resolution a student needs when they realize they have vastly overcomplicated an otherwise easy solution.
 Helping students have this realization experience